crazy-goat/go-mesi/README.md

 - **Parallel Fetching** – Unlike many other ESI implementations, **mESI** supports parallel fetching of ESI fragments, improving response times for dynamic content.
 - **Lightweight & Minimal** – Focuses on essential ESI features while remaining easy to integrate and extend.
 - **Multi-Server Support** – Can be integrated with various web servers to enhance content delivery performance.
+- **A/B testing** - Set `fetch-mode="ab"` to easily compare the effectiveness of two versions of content to see which one appeals more to people visiting web pages / viewing specific information.
+- **Concurrent fetch** - You need ultra performance - set `fetch-mode="concurrent"` to always fetch content from the fastest source.
+- **esi:include timeout** - Timeout can be set both globally and specifically for a selected `esi:include` tag.
+In combination with fallback content, you can easily manage the page generation time.
+- **Fallback content** - Set the content to be displayed if remote content download fails.
 ## ESI Parser Configuration
 This document describes the configuration structure for the mESI parser.